-You don’t need a psychology degree to notice when something feels “off.”
-What you do need is attentiveness the kind that transforms good managers into trusted leaders.
-Here are some signs that may signal deeper struggles:
+You don’t need to be a clinician to notice when something seems off with a member of your team.
+What you do need is a leader’s attentiveness, the kind of awareness that transforms a good manager into someone people truly trust.
+Here are some of the subtle signals that might point to a deeper struggle:

 - Shifts in Behaviour

-A usually upbeat team member becomes withdrawn or short-tempered. - Frequent Absences
+Is a usually engaged and upbeat team member now quiet, withdrawn or uncharacteristically irritable? - Frequent Absences

-Recognising these signs isn’t about diagnosing it’s about opening the door to care.
+Recognising these signs isn’t about making a diagnosis.
+It’s about creating an opening to offer support and care.

-Creating a mentally healthy workplace doesn’t begin at crisis.
-It begins with culture.
-Here’s a pragmatic yet compassionate four-step guide for leaders looking to embed lasting mental health support:
+Building a mentally healthy workplace doesn’t start when a crisis hits; it starts with the culture you intentionally create every day.
+Here’s a pragmatic yet compassionate four-step guide for leaders aiming to embed meaningful and lasting mental health support.

-Equip your team with the language and literacy of mental health.
-Training from organisations like Mind UK or Mental Health UK can empower managers to spot early signs and respond with empathy.
-Appointing mental health champions across teams ensures ongoing, peer-level support.
+You need to give your teams the language and literacy to discuss mental health confidently.
+Training from excellent organisations like Mind UK or Mental Health UK can empower your managers to spot early warning signs and respond with empathy, not fear.
+A great tactic is to appoint volunteer mental health champions throughout the organisation to provide ongoing, peer-level support.

-Support isn’t always grand gestures.
-Sometimes, it’s flexible start times, work-from-home options, or quiet zones in the office.
-Under the Equality Act, such adjustments are mandatory for diagnosed conditions but great organisations move beyond compliance into genuine care.
+Meaningful support isn’t always about grand, expensive gestures.
+Often, it’s the small, practical things: flexible start times to help a working parent, consistent work-from-home options, or providing dedicated quiet zones in a busy office.
+Under the Equality Act, making reasonable adjustments for diagnosed conditions is a legal requirement, but the best organisations go far beyond mere compliance to offer genuine, proactive care.

 - Create a Safe Space

-Let the person tell their story.
-Don’t fill in their blanks. - Guide Towards Support
+Let the person share their own story in their own time.
+Don’t try to fill in the blanks or jump to conclusions. - Guide Towards Professional Support

-You’re not a clinician — and you shouldn’t pretend to be.
-Encourage use of EAP services, counselling referrals, or helplines. - Leave the Door Open
+You are not a therapist, and you mustn’t act like one.
+Gently guide them towards the professional resources available, like your EAP services, counselling referrals, or external helplines. - Leave the Door Open

 Critical UK Support Resources